Bachelor of Arts — Program Overview

 Land a hands-on internship.

 Each year, the Sioux City Public Museum offers a paid internship in museum studies to a BCU history major.
 It’s a chance to be trained in historical preservation, archival management and museum instruction — and, you’ll get class credit for it!
 Other history majors intern at local law offices or work at city libraries.
-Interested in teaching?
-Pick up a history teaching endorsement, and turn your passion for history and social studies into a student teaching opportunity in an elementary or high school classroom.

 See the world.